software-architecture-guild/katas-2025/future_state/context_viewpoint/README.md

    - Store historical records for all tests, candidate submissions, their grades and feedback, and the time experts spend grading.
    - Generate suggestions that experts can accept or reject when grading submissions.
-   - Collect suggestions status to calculate suggestions performance and adjust the AI Assistant accordingly.
+   - Collect suggestions' status to calculate suggestions' performance and adjust the AI Assistant accordingly.
    - Detect anomalies and notify the designated expert for review.
    - Collect anomalies and appeals status to calculate grading quality.
 2. Introduced a **new appeal process**: